Mera Peak is widely-regarded as the highest trekking peak in Nepal.

 Although the climbing is straightforward, it is physically demanding.
 Heavy snow can make things much more so, as do the potential exposure to crevasses.
 Use of an experienced guide is important.

-From the summit of Mera Peak, you will be able to see five of the six highest mountains in the world: Everest (29,029 feet), Kanchenjunga (28,169 feet), Lhotse (27,940 feet), Makalu (27,825 feet), and Cho Oyu (26,906 feet).
-This is perhaps the most stunning view from a Trekking Peak in Nepal.
+From the summit of Mera Peak, you will be able to see five of the six highest mountains in the world: Mount Everest (29,029 feet), Kanchenjunga (28,169 feet), Lhotse (27,940 feet), Makalu (27,825 feet), and Cho Oyu (26,906 feet).
+This is perhaps the most stunning view from a trekking peak in Nepal.
 You can see as far as India!

 The most appealing feature of the Mera Peak climb is the beautiful and uninhabited Hinku Valley, which is filled with a lovely forest.
 You will rest under mammoth magnolias and pass immaculate forests with banks of raspberries and strawberries.

 The trek takes from 16 to 22 days.
-Outside of Kathmandu and Lukla, you will be spending most of your nights in a tent or basic tea house.
+Outside of Kathmandu and Lukla, you will be spending most of your nights in a tent or basic Nepal tea house.
 Most groups camp despite there being tea houses all along the trail, a recent phenomenon.
 As recently as 1994, there was no more than a yak herder’s hut at Tangnag.

-The Mera Peak Trek ascends to some high altitude points.
-At its highest point, mera Peak, you will reach an altitude of 6,476 meters (21,250 feet).
-There are steep section on this trek where you will ascend very rapidly.
+Please Note: The Mera Peak hike ascends to some high-altitude points.
+At its highest point, Mera Peak summit, you will reach an altitude of 6,476 meters (21,250 feet).
+There are steep sections on this trek where you will ascend very rapidly.
+It is important to have a clear understanding of the risks associated with high altitude trekking and how the body acclimatises to high altitude.

-- Island Peak/Mera Peak: Climbing and Trekking Map by Sandra Greulich and Sacha Wettstein
+We recommend the following map for Mera Peak - Island Peak/Mera Peak: Climbing and Trekking Map by Sandra Greulich and Sacha Wettstein.

 Mera Peak Itinerary